 EHRs offer the significant benefit of simplifying both clinical and administrative tasks.
 By converting routine processes from paper to digital, EHRs remove the slow and cumbersome aspects of traditional systems.
 This change greatly lessens administrative work, allowing healthcare providers to concentrate on patient care.

 EMR (electronic medical records) systems store all patient information in one easily accessible digital version of the record, eliminating the hassle of searching for lost paper charts.
 This means less time is spent hunting for charts, trying to read handwriting, or waiting for transcriptions.
-Tasks such as prescribing medication, ordering lab tests, and making referrals can be done quickly with a few clicks, speeding up daily operations, improving staff productivity, and reducing administrative errors.
+Tasks such as prescribing medication, ordering lab tests, and making referrals can be done quickly with a few clicks, and with no-code workflow automation, practices can customize these processes without technical expertise, speeding up daily operations, improving staff productivity, and reducing administrative errors.

 5. Cost Savings and Financial Benefits